Africa Fish and Aquaculture Welfare (AFIWEL) Program

 AFIWEL Fellowship

-The 2025 cohort of AFIWEL Fellows were selected and have representation across the following countries: Nigeria, Uganda, Ghana, Tunisia, Kenya, Zambia, Malawi, and South Africa (which are 8 of the highest fish-producing countries in Africa).
+The 2024/2025 cohort of AFIWEL Fellows initiative is established as a pilot programme with focus on the following countries: Nigeria, Uganda, Ghana, Tunisia, Kenya, Zambia, Malawi, and South Africa (which are 8 of the highest fish-producing countries in Africa.